voxpupuli/gha-puppet/README.md

 ### Install additional packages

-the basic and the beaker workflow support the `additional_packages` input string.
+The basic and the beaker workflow support the `additional_packages` input string.
 You can use that to install additional packages.
 The String is passed to `sudo apt-get install -y`

 ```yaml
 jobs: